dianasimeonova56/SoftUni-Advanced/Syntax, Functions and Statements/ReadMe.md

 #introduction

-Solutions for the exercises from the Syntax, Functions, and Statements Lab from SoftUni JS Programming Advanced Course
+Solutions for the exercises from the Syntax, Functions, and Statements Lab and Exercise from SoftUni JS Programming Advanced Course